 Cafe Hours: 7-2 weekdays

-This year, the team at the McCune Charitable Foundation set off on a journey with a cohort of grantee partners and an external evaluator to explore what meaningful, equitable, and actionable learning and evaluation could look like.
+In 2021, the team at the McCune Charitable Foundation set off on a journey with a cohort of grantee partners and an external evaluator to explore what meaningful, equitable, and actionable learning and evaluation could look like.
 This journey was inspired by both internal self-reflection on the Foundation’s grant-making practices and conversations with grantee partners and others who are curious and innovating in the evaluation and learning space.
 Certain observations have come to light for the team regarding how evaluation has been traditionally framed in the non-profit sector.

 In the business-as-usual framework: